toddcf/documentation-writing/README.md

   - Readers are less likely to skim or misinterpret.
   - Bullet points and sentence fragments are good.
 - Write for clarity.
-  - If a reader asks a question about the spec, something wasn't clear.
-Respond to the person, but then fix the spec.
+  - If a reader asks a question about the documentation, something wasn't clear.
+Respond to the person, but then fix the documentation.
 - Use chronological, then alphabetical order.
-  - If the specs describe something that occurs in a specific order (such as the steps of a purchase funnel), start each document title with a number so that the reader sees them in the order the user will navigate them.
+  - If the documentation describes something that occurs in a specific order (such as the steps of a purchase funnel), start each document title with a number so that the reader sees them in the order the user will navigate them.
   - Otherwise, fall back on alphabetical order.
 - When describing an object (JavaScript, etc.), use bullet points for each property.
   - For visual clarity, indent all bullet points that represent a nested property.
   - Use the minimum amount of nesting required.
 - Be wary of copying and pasting (especially in Confluence).
   - Confluence tends to obliterate formatting when pasting.
 (Sometimes it even looks correct until you save.)
   - When you copy/paste/edit, it is very easy to forget to change one detail.
-Then readers will either come to you with questions, or work off inaccurate specs.
+Then readers will either come to you with questions, or work off inaccurate documentation.
   - Manually typing all the information into each document catalyzes continuous polishing.
 Each refinement can then be applied across all documents.
 - Standardize everything.
   - If you discover a new use case that could potentially be handled by a previous use case, refactor both into a standardized architecture.
 (Even better, abstract the standardized descriptions up to the highest-possible parent document and hyperlink all child documents up to the parent.)